polarfire-soc/polarfire-soc-documentation/boards/mpfs-generic/updating-mpfs-kit/updating-mpfs-kit.md

 1. Put an SD card into the SD card reader of your host PC and use the instructions below.

-2. Download the asset for the Linux image that you want to program to the kit from the Meta PolarFire SoC Yocto BSP [releases](https://mi-v-ecosystem.github.io/redirects/releases-meta-polarfire-soc-yocto-bsp).
+2. Download the asset for the Linux image that you want to program to the kit from the Meta PolarFire SoC Yocto BSP [releases](https://mi-v-ecosystem.github.io/redirects/releases-meta-polarfire-soc-yocto-bsp) or use the [Microchip Buildroot External](https://mi-v-ecosystem.github.io/redirects/repo-microchip-buildroot-external) to create a `sdcard.img` image.

-3. Extract the image so it has the ".wic" extension - compressed images, i.e with the ".wic.gz" extension should not be programmed as this can cause issues at boot time.
+3. If using an image generated from the Meta PolarFire SoC Yocto BSP, extract the image so it has the ".wic" extension - compressed images, i.e with the ".wic.gz" extension should not be programmed as this can cause issues at boot time.

 4. Launch USBImager

     ![](./images/start.png)

 5. Select *Image file* that was extracted in step 3.
-Note: Linux images are generated with a time stamp, assets from different releases will have different names.
+Note: Yocto Linux images are generated with a time stamp, assets from different releases will have different names.

     ![](./images/select-file.png)